 Cushioned insoles – These shoe inserts are made of various kinds of foam and gel to cushion your stride.
 Because these provide little-to-no arch support, they are a one-size-fits-all product.
 The foam and gel might temporarily relieve pain and increase comfort, but cushioned inserts' lack of support will not cure any underlying problems.

 Most podiatrists agree that arch-supporting insoles are key to providing comfort and preventing injury.
 But you can't go halfway with your support.
 As podiatrist Jamie Mieras says, "If you can press down the arch, it's not stable enough."
-Medical-grade arch support like the Stride offers firm support.

 Unlike aftermarket shoe inserts, custom orthotics (also called orthopedic insoles), are inserts that have been prescribed by a doctor and constructed for your specific foot.
 There are two main types of custom-made shoe inserts: